syn-vita/PSO-birdnest-pf/README.md

 ## Overview

 This project demonstrates PSO through an analogy where a swarm of birds collectively searches for the best nesting location.
-The optimal location maximizes distance from predators while minimizing distance to food sources.
+The optimal location maximizes distance from all predators while minimizing distance to all food sources.

 ## Features